piya-b31/AI-Invoice-Details-Extractor/README.md

 ## ⚠️ Known Limitations

-- Live microphone recording is not supported on Streamlit Cloud
 - Image analysis depends on Gemini API free tier quota
 - For best results, use PDF format invoices